 In this context evolution (or evolutionism or the "theory" of evolution) is the body of scientific knowledge concerning the history of life on this planet, including such concepts as natural selection, common descent, genetic mutation and speciation, and of course a wide variety of sets of observations such as fossil records and genome maps, together with methodologies such as dating techniques involved in building those records.
 Some would argue that evolution is a "theory" and not just a collection of related facts.
 Well, is it a theory or a fact that a petrol engine won't work without petrol and oxygen?
 This is no place to get involved in prolonged philosophical discussion, but as an extreme empiricist, I'm inclined to say that a theory is only as good as the supporting facts (or observations), which to my way of thinking is the same as saying that a theory, for what it's worth, is a body of related facts and therefore wholly dependent on knowledge.
 Thus, for example, Lamarckianism is no longer a credible theory simply because its factual content is contradicted by the known facts.
 A theory (in the typical sense of that word) is only "theoretical" to the extent that the facts of which it speaks are unknown.
 (More esoteric theories, such as quantum theory, are factual to the extent that things like televisions and laptops work consistently!)
 Agreed, most theories look like general explanations of facts, rather than just "raw" facts.
 But on the one hand it is very doubtful whether there are such things as raw facts and on the other it is hard to understand what is meant by an explanation with no factual content.
 Essentially most modern theories consist of a heap of observations and a mathematical model that relates those observations and thereby predicts that future observations of a similar sort will be similarly related.
 The puzzling aspect of "theories" in this sense is how mathematical models can "match" reality (see The physical nature of mathematics).
 But the "theory" of evolution is hardly a theory of this kind.
 It is more like a history of events, and the "how" of evolution is inextricably tangled with that history.

-If asked to say what they mean by "God", most believers have no idea what to say and tend to become irate.
+If asked to say what they mean by "God", most believers either respond with a snebtence or two of gibberish or have no idea what to say and tend to become irate.
 This is because their god is not characterised by ideas but by worship, ritual and a peculiar state of mind that engulfs them.
 Only theologically minded people concern themselves with the concept "God".
 But when theologians try to define their god, they immediately plunge themselves into a morass of contradictions, meaninglessness and obvious falsehoods, a morass from which they try to extricate themselves by extraordinary verbal manoeuvres.
 Even if they minimise their description to something that makes sense, they cannot produce a scrap of evidence for this being’s existence or a reasonable theory as to why it might exist.
 Nor why they should accept a book containing a load of gobbledigook as the word of god.

 Consider, for example, these four common assumptions: (1) Everyone is equal in the eyes of God, (2) Heaven and Hell exist, (3) God's love is boundless and (4) God is omnipotent.
 It seems reasonable to ask: If God thinks all people are equal, why does he split them down the middle and send some off to Heaven and the rest to Hell?
 If God's love is boundless and he is omnipotent, why does he condemn so many innocent people to a life of pain and misery?
 If God thinks all people are equal and he loves them all regardless, why doesn't he give them equal consideration here on Earth?
 (Regardless of what? - their inequalities?)
 Now if this is not a bundle of insoluble contradictions (given certain obvious facts), then the word "contradiction" has been divested of its normal meaning.
 And this kind of word distortion is indeed a ploy commonly adopted by theologians.